Motia Icon

 Testing

-Test your Motia Backend System - APIs, Events
+Test your Motia Backend System - APIs, Queue handlers

 You built an API.
-You added some event handlers.
+You added some queue handlers.
 Everything seems to work.
 But does it?

 Without tests, you're guessing.
 With tests, you know.

-Motia has @motiadev/test built in.
+Motia has motia/test built in.
 It helps you:

 • Test API triggers (hit endpoints, check responses)

-• Test Event triggers (verify events get emitted)
+• Test Queue triggers (verify messages get enqueued)

 • Mock contexts for unit tests